Co-occurring anxiety treatment in Southampton

 Anxiety disorders are serious and debilitating mental health conditions that can take a variety of forms and ultimately reduce an individual’s ability to cope and function effectively on a day-to-day basis.
 Although it is normal for everyone to feel anxious and worried from time-to-time, experiencing heightened anxiety for a prolonged period of time can lead to the development of a severe anxiety disorder, and may also lead to substance addiction if individuals attempt to self-medicate using alcohol or drugs.

-At Manor Clinic, we recognise that anxiety causes individuals to experience chronic and persistent feelings of apprehension, fear and worry that will require professional help to overcome.
+At Manor Clinic, we recognise that anxiety causes individuals to experience chronic and persistent feelings of apprehension, fear and worry that will require professional help & support to overcome.
 We are able to offer specialist anxiety treatment at Manor Clinic, when this co-exists alongside a primary addiction diagnosis.
 Our specialists are dedicated to addressing the source of your problems, enabling you to regain control of your life.

 I think I need treatment for co-occurring anxiety.
 How can Manor Clinic help me?